Shopify/hydrogen-v1/docs/framework/internationalization.md

 ### Domains and subdomains

-First, [add your domain/subdomain in Shopify](https://help.shopify.com/en/manual/domains/add-a-domain).
-Then from your Shopify Admin, under **Settings > Domains**, update your domain to target your custom storefront and set its domain type to **Routing**.
+First, [add all your domains/subdomains in Shopify](https://help.shopify.com/en/manual/domains/add-a-domain).
+Then from your Shopify Admin, under **Settings > Domains**, update your domains/subdomains to target your custom storefront.
+Your primary domain will be used for the default URL when customers visit your store (e.g. `yourshop.com`).
+Additional domains/subdomains that you want to host a localized experience should have the Domain Type set to Routing.

 ### Subfolders